Expensify/App/docs/articles/expensify-classic/expensify-card/Cardholder-Settings-and-Features.md

 If your organization doesn't require itemized receipts, you can rely on eReceipts instead.
 As long as the expense isn't lodging-related, Expensify will automatically generate an IRS-compliant eReceipt for every transaction.

 You can report and submit Expensify Card expenses just like any other expenses.
-As they’re approved, your Smart Limit will be refreshed accordingly, allowing you to keep making purchases.
+As they're approved, your Smart Limit will be refreshed accordingly, allowing you to keep making purchases.

 ## Enable Notifications
 Download the Expensify mobile app and enable push notifications to stay current on your spending activity.
 Your card is connected to your Expensify account, so each transaction on your card will trigger a push notification.
 We'll also send you a push notification if we detect potentially fraudulent activity and allow you to confirm your purchase.